 The lack of oversight of voucher schools encourages widespread fraud and mismanagement.
 Taxpayers cut the checks to voucher schools, yet have no say in how they are run.
 Public schools are managed under democratically elected school boards that assert public oversight.
 Citizens have no means to review voucher school records, attend meetings, or otherwise gather information about school operations or provide input.

-- The voucher program in Milwaukee, which is the longest running in the country, stands as a prime example.
-More than $139 million in tax money over a 10-year period has gone to Milwaukee voucher schools that were eventually removed from the program for failure to meet requirements related to finances, accreditation, student safety and auditing.
-(6)
+- The voucher program in Milwaukee, which is the longest-running in the country, stands as a prime example.
+More than $139 million in tax money over a 10-year period has gone to Milwaukee voucher schools that were eventually removed from the program for failure to meet requirements related to finances, accreditation, student safety and auditing.7

-- Florida's McKay scholarship program has been the subject of widespread fraud by unaccountable schools that reaped millions, while students with disabilities were not provided a bona fide education.
-(7)
+- Florida’s McKay scholarship program has been the subject of widespread fraud by unaccountable schools that reaped millions, while students with disabilities were not provided a bona fide education.8

-- Florida schools taking voucher students don't have to be accredited and teachers don't have to be certified.
-(8)
+- Florida schools taking voucher students don’t have to be accredited and teachers don’t have to be certified.9

-- New research reveals "private school vouchers may harm students who receive them."
-A study of the Indiana voucher program (10) found no improvement in reading scores and "significant losses" in math.
-A study of Louisiana's voucher program (11) also found negative results in reading and math for voucher students.
-The Thomas B. Fordham Institute, a pro-voucher think-tank, published a June 2015 study of the Ohio voucher program finding: "Students who use vouchers to attend private schools have fared worse academically."
-(12)
+- Recent research reveals “private school vouchers may harm students who receive them.”
+A study of the Indiana voucher program11 found no improvement in reading scores and “significant losses” in math.
+A study of Louisiana’s voucher program12 also found negative results in reading and math for voucher students.
+The Thomas B. Fordham Institute, a pro-voucher think tank, published a June 2015 study of the Ohio voucher program finding: “Students who use vouchers to attend private schools have fared worse academically.”13

 Taxpayers cannot afford to pay for a dual-education system

-• Once voucher programs are in place, politicians have changed the rules to allow for rapid voucher expansion.
-For example, Arizona recently expanded its voucher pro-gram to allow parents, regardless of income level, to take state money that would go to local public schools and in-stead use it for a private religious education.
-(13)
+- Once voucher programs are in place, politicians have changed the rules to allow for rapid voucher expansion.
+For example, Iowa and Utah recently enacted “universal” voucher programs, allowing parents, regardless of income level, to take state money that would go to local public schools and instead use it for a private religious education.14

-• Vouchers have turned self-sufficient churches into publicly subsidized institutions.
-A recent study of Catholic parishes in Milwaukee highlights the problem.
-According to a 2017 study by Daniel Hungerman of the University of Notre Dame, "the typical parish accepting vouchers received more money through that avenue than from offertory donations."
-(14)
+- Vouchers have turned self-sufficient churches into publicly subsidized institutions.
+A study of Catholic parishes in Milwaukee highlights the problem.
+According to a 2017 study by Daniel Hungerman of the University of Notre Dame, “The typical parish accepting vouchers received more money through that avenue than from offertory donations.”15

 Vouchers aren’t about ‘choice’ or ‘civil rights’